-The tower was built in 1914 for $750 under a contract to A. L. Mury of West Arichat, and Cyrus MacBurnie was hired as the first keeper and served until his death in 1925.
-Cyrus’ son John then took over responsibility for the light.
+Under a $750 contract, A. L. Mury of West Arichat built a combined wooden lighthouse and dwelling in 1913 on two acres of land on Sand Point purchased from David Corbett.
+Cyrus A. MacBurnie was hired as the first keeper on April 6, 1914, and he served until his death in 1925.
+Cyrus’ son John then took over responsibility for the light and served until 1963.

-The lighthouse was moved on November 6, 2008 by work crews from the County of Colchester and Phil Leil Enterprises Ltd. to a fifteen-acre parcel of land at the end of Broderick Lane.
-Gertrude Jenkins, wanting a place where people could have free beach access, donated the property to the Municipality of Colchester in 2005 for the purpose of a park in memory of her foster son Cecil Shea.
+On November, 6, 2008, work crews from the County of Colchester and Phil Leil Enterprises moved the lighthouse to a fifteen-acre parcel of land at the end of Broderick Lane.
+Gertrude Jenkins, wanting a place where people could have free beach access, had donated the property to the Municipality of Colchester in 2005 for the purpose of a park in memory of her foster son Cecil Shea.

 According to Mi'kmaq, the Five Islands, located offshore from Five Islands Lighthouse Park, were created when the god Glooscap threw fistfuls of sod at the giant beaver whose dam flooded his medicine garden.
 As you stand at the lighthouse and look out into Minas Basin, the five island are, from right to left, Pinnacle Island, Egg Island, Long Island, Diamond Island, and Moose Island/